treehouses/treehouses.github.io/rpi-vi-first-steps.md

 ### Pre-Requisites
 #### Hardware requirement:
-1. A Raspberry Pi Version Pi 3 • Pi 3b+ • Pi 4
+1. A Raspberry Pi 4
 1. A Class 10 microSD card (minimal 16GB, but we recommend 32GB or greater)
-1. A microSD card reader
+1. A microSD card reader (Check if your computer sd slot or if a usb/microSD card adapter is needed)
-1. A virtualization enabled computer with Vagrant & Virtualbox (If you can run the vagrant tutorial without problems, then this is fine.)
 1. 8 GB of harddrive space
-1. 4 GB of memory
+1. 8 GB of memory

-#### System requirement:
-1. Ubuntu or Debian based Linux distribution (Other distros are untested)
-1. An Internet connection
-1. OR build on Travis CI

 # The Steps